 Please, please turn off your cell phone and enjoy the show.

-Has your theatre struggled with implementing cell phone and technology etiquette rules?
+Has your venue struggled with implementing cell phone and technology theatre etiquette?
 Do you have any great tips that have helped your organization find success in lessening (or eliminating) the issue in your own theatre?
 Please share your thoughts in the comments below!